 The government is constantly reviewing the list of travel corridors, as well as its travel advice, so holiday plans could be disrupted at short notice.

-Spain was also removed from the list and the FCO has reinstated its advice against all non-essential travel to Spain, including the Balearic and Canary Islands.
+The FCO continues to advise against all non-essential travel to Spain, including the Balearic and Canary Islands.
 Read our will my Spain holiday go ahead Q&A. Luxembourg, Andorra, Belgium and the Bahamas have also been removed.

 See below for full details of which countries are exempted from quarantine, but also a map of those countries that have no entry restrictions on UK nationals – essentially the European countries where you can go on holiday.